pierky/pmacct-initscript/SYSTEMD.md

 # pmacct Systemd initscripts

-Systemd scripts for **pmacct** suitable for RedHat and Debian Linux flavours
+Systemd scripts for **pmacct** suitable for RedHat and Debian Linux flavours.

 ## Introduction
 The scripts in the `system` directory can be used to manage the various **pmacct** `systemd` daemons with the usual commands such as: